moritzdietz/pi-syncscript/README.md

 ##### "Your script is not good etiquette"
 Well, :fu:!
-Just go and setup and maintain a repository yourself and deal withpeople DDoSing you etc.
+Well I am not gonna set up a repository.
+Just go and setup one yourself and deal withpeople DDoSing you etc.

 <sub>**Disclaimer**</sub>